Mellow Yellow ~ The Great Banana Hoax

 The Croydon panic began in 2014 when a number of mutilated cats were reported.
 Many concluded that there must be a cat-hating serial killer on the loose – why else would the cats be mutilated and left for the devastated owners to find?
 The catalysts in the Croydon panic were founder members of animal charity SNARL, Boudicca Rising and Tony Jenkins, and they made it their mission to put a stop to the killings.
 After a cat was found mutilated, Boudicca and Tony would arrive at the grisly scene like Moulder and Scully from the X-Files investigating a mystery.

-Tony Jenkins and Boudicca Rising (Metro 28 August 2025)
+Rob Todd and Boudicca Rising (Metro 28 August 2025)

 They’d interview distraught owners, take photos of the remains and search for clues.
 Tony’s freezer was stuffed with the dismembered corpses of cats so they could get postmortems done.
 When the postmortems showed no human DNA on the cats, Boudicca and Tony concluded that the killer must be forensically aware.